stefan-dalecki/LeaguePredictor/LEP.md

 * Turning this module into a package and making it availabel on [pypi](https://pypi.org/)
 * Remove magic numbers
 * General formatting and readability improvements
+* Adding testing
-* Adding testing to run with nox on each push
+* Run a rudimentary CI/CD pipeline with nox on each push
+* Adding Sonar or other code linting/scoring programs
+* Making API calls into Async

 ### Model improvement
 * Expand data volume to improve model prediction quality